Viral infections, and some hormonal disorders are common causes of dilated cardiomyopathy.

 General treatment measures include avoiding stress, limiting salt in the diet, and having periods of rest, which help reduce strain on the heart, particularly when the cardiomyopathy is acute or severe.

-Unless a specific cause of dilated cardiomyopathy can be treated, heart failure in dilated cardiomyopathy is progressive and ultimately fatal.
-Because of this poor prognosis, dilated cardiomyopathy is the most common reason for heart transplantation (see Heart Transplantation) or mechanical heart support with a device.
+Heart failure in dilated cardiomyopathy can be progressive and ultimately fatal.
+Because of this poor prognosis, dilated cardiomyopathy is the most common reason for heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more or mechanical heart support with a left ventricular assist device.
 Successful heart transplantation cures the disorder, but it has its own complications and limitations.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.